-The Kids Link Colorado Initiative is a joint partnership between the Colorado Broadband Office, the Office of the Governor, and EducationSuperHighway (ESH) to ensure that all students in Colorado have access to scalable infrastructure, high-speed affordable bandwidth, and ubiquitous Wi-Fi for digital learning.
+The Kids Link Colorado Initiative began as a joint partnership between the Colorado Broadband Office, the Office of the Governor, and EducationSuperHighway (ESH) to ensure that all students in Colorado have access to scalable infrastructure, high-speed affordable bandwidth, and ubiquitous Wi-Fi for digital learning.
 Kids Link Colorado has worked with Colorado Education Broadband Coalition (CEBC), a collaborative group of local school districts, Boards of Cooperative Educational Services (BOCES), and other stakeholders to identify solutions and utilize the national E-rate program to help schools keep pace with the increasing demands from technology.

 Launched in 2016, the initiative has helped push education connectivity to new heights.
 In Colorado, 94% of the school districts now meet the national connectivity standards (100 Kbps per student), and in some districts the cost for broadband service has dropped below $1 per Mbps (compared with the national average of $4.90 per Mbps).
 For a first-hand perspective on the impacts of the Kids Link Colorado initiative, check out our success stories below.

 While these metrics show progress, there is still work to do.
 In 2019, the national recommended connectivity standards will increase from 100 Kbps per student to 1 Mbps per student.
 Many school districts still face hurdles in providing the necessary bandwidth for their students due to either infrastructure or cost limitations.

 “A 21st century Colorado must include a Colorado that is committed to getting

 high-speed connectivity to all of our K-12 schools, which will ensure growth in

 our economy and educational opportunities for all students across the state.”